wp-plugins/dsidxpress-iskip/readme.txt

 == Changelog ==

+= 1.2.1 (June 5, 2014) =
+* Fixed: Compatibility with Pro
+* Improved: Now the image heights are the same when hovering over vertical images
+* Fixed: No longer run iSkip on listings with only one photo

 = 1.2 (on May 1, 2014) =
 * Added support for dsIDXpress Pro
 * Confirmed WordPress 3.9 support